 The aluminium cladding used on the extension would continue along part of the northern side elevation of the rotunda.
-This is acceptable as this elevation is not integral to the architectural merit of the building and the original red brick finish has already been removed in this location.
+This is acceptable as this elevation is not highly visible from elsewhere within the Conservation Area and the original red brick finish has already been removed in this location.